×

 Key Takeaways

-• Medial malleolus pain is commonly caused by acute injuries like eversion sprains and ankle fractures, progressive conditions such as posterior tibial tendon dysfunction, and repetitive stress leading to conditions like posterior tibial tendonitis.
+• Medial malleolus pain is often caused by acute injuries (sprains, fractures), progressive conditions (posterior tibial tendon dysfunction), or repetitive stress (tendonitis).

-• Treatment for medial malleolus pain ranges from conservative approaches such as the RICE protocol and medication to advanced options like physical therapy, immobilization, and potentially surgery for more severe cases.
+• Treatment ranges from RICE and medication to physical therapy, immobilization, and surgery for severe cases.

 Understanding Medial Malleolus Pain